• Skip to primary navigation

 Ingredients

-• Boneless pork loin chop: or substitute with pork chops with pork bone removed or thick slices of pork tenderloin.
+• Boneless pork loin chop:ย or substitute with pork chops with the bone removed or thick slices of pork tenderloin.

-• Salt: to season the surface of the pork
+• Garlic powder, Salt and Black Pepper: to season the pork

 • Beaten egg: to help our panko stick to the pork.